I'd say it's amazing what we don't know out there versus what we think we know.

 They're just getting out.

-They rather than stand and fight it, they're just leaving.
+Rather than stand and fight it, they're just leaving.

 And so they're revitalizing areas like St. George, creating the jobs for these people.

-And what Bennett apparently is saying is St. George wouldn't be where it is without the illegal immigrant uh employee base.
+And what Bennett apparently is saying is St. George wouldn't be where it is without the illegal immigrant employee base.

 It's the exact opposite.